 Supporting a child with special educational needs during Covid-19 times

-If your child with SEN is struggling with life post-lockdown, read our advice on helping them cope in these unsettling times.
+If your child with SEN is struggling with the constant changes to their daily routine, read our advice on helping them cope in these unsettling times.

 How to create your child’s ‘classroom at home’

 Top tips for setting up a home learning space that’ll help your child focus on their homework.